Easter palm: History, appearance and composition

 In the early 20th century, around Vilnius (Wilno, now in Lithuania, but between the wars part of Poland), decorations made to resemble palm trees began to be sold on Palm Sunday each year.
 Rarely more than 0.5 m long, the Easter palms soon became popular throughout Poland, and were exported to France in significant quantities as well.
 It is possible that the Easter palm was originally designed by Polish interwar artist Ferdynand Ruszczyc; further historical research is needed.

 Easter palms may reach as high as 10 m.
 In the 2011 edition of an Easter palm competition that has been held yearly since 1958, one entry reportedly topped 36 m, making it the tallest Easter palm on record.

 There are many regional variations between Easter palms in Poland.
 In the south of the country, willow branches of various lengths are tied together, sometimes with hazel branches or wicker as well, and topped with a large flower bouquet and other decorations, including a golden cross.
 In the Kurpie region, the entire length of the Easter palm is often decorated with flowers.
 The Ethnographic Museum of Kraków holds over 200 Easter palms in its collection.

 The craft of Easter palm binding is becoming endangered in Lithuania.
 It is a tedious and time-consuming process.
 It is becoming increasingly difficult to find flowers and herbs (a very large number of varieties are used in a single verba) or special dies to color them.
 The buyers are wary that the dried plants would cause allergic reactions and verba binders suffer from allergic reactions themselves.

 Cultural significance

 Easter palms are an important feature of Polish Easter celebrations.
 They are consecrated in a church, and subsequently paraded.
 Some regional customs include using the palms to sprinkle water in a house, feeding them to animals, using them as decorations for religious paintings, and burning them and using the ash in Ash Wednesday ceremonies the next year.
 Easter palms were said to bring about a good harvest when "planted" in a field.

 As with some Christian symbols and traditions, the Easter palm's origin can be traced to pagan religions which held the willow to be endowed with beneficial qualities, and to symbolize enduring life, and rebirth.
 In time, the willow was adopted as a symbol by Christians in Poland.

+In 2019 the Tradition of tying verbos (Easter palms) in Vilnius region was inscribed into The Intangible Cultural Heritage Inventory of Lithuania as a form of folk art, traditional craftsmanship or agricultural activities.
+Post Second World War verbos of Vilnius city and Vilnius region became a staple of both the Easter Holiday and traditional Kaziuko mugė (Saint Casimir's Fair).
+However, verbos are becoming used as a souvenir at many other fairs in Lithuania and abroad, at song celebrations and festivals, they are also showcased at various exhibitions.